 - Applicable stamp duties

-- Conditions of access to premises (this states when and how your landlord can enter the house, while you have a lease)
+- Conditions of access to premises (this states when and how your landlord can enter the house during the lease period)

 - Any regular servicing schedules, such as air-conditioner servicing or gardening (for landed properties)